ssvlabs/ssv/exporter/README.md

 #### Query

-`/query` is an API that allows some consumer to request data, by specifying filter.
+`/query` is an API that allows some consumers to request data, by specifying filter.

 Example request:
 ```json